 / ARTIST & PHOTO

 Cost is per person, double occupancy from Quito, Ecuador (UIO)

 12 spaces available

 PRIVATE TOUR OPTION

 This tour is available as a private trip for any size group.
 The tour cost will vary with the number of people and any custom requests.

-Highlights of GALAPAGOS Art & Photography with Catherine Hamilton
+Highlights of GALAPAGOS 2020: Birding, Photography & Nature Journaling Adventure with guest co-leader Catherine Hamilton

-Description of GALAPAGOS Art & Photography with Catherine Hamilton
+Description of GALAPAGOS 2020: Birding, Photography & Nature Journaling Adventure with guest co-leader Catherine Hamilton

-Photography, field sketching and water color painting will all be a part of this fantastic birding and wildlife adventure!
+Birding, Photography and Nature Journaling (including field sketching and water color painting) will all be a part of this fantastic wildlife adventure!
 Everyone should visit the Galapagos Islands… the experience is magical!
 During our adventure we will seek out the endemic species of birds and other animals of the Galapagos.
 Some of the bird species include Darwin’s finches, Galapagos Penguin, Galapagos Hawk, Galapagos Dove, Swallow-tailed Gull and Waved Albatross—doing their wonderful courtship dance!
 Other creatures we will see include Land Iguanas, Marine Iguanas, Lava Lizards and two endemic species of butterflies.

 Photographic opportunities abound as each day will include land excursions on different islands.
 Most days will also include snorkeling opportunities to enjoy swimming with sea lions, sea turtles and hundreds of species of fish!
 We will also fit within our schedule mini photo workshops to help you get the best images of each location we visit.